Bridgton woman arrested on several charges from allegedly driving erratically

 A Bridgton woman was arrested Sunday afternoon on multiple charges after allegedly driving erratically at high speeds and not stopping for police.

-Kristen Barr, 62, of Bridgton was allegedly driving erratically, nearly hitting other vehicles in the Black Ford F150 she was driving on Route 302 in Windham toward Raymond, according to the Cumberland County Sheriff’s Department.
+Kristen Barr, 62, of was allegedly driving erratically, nearly hitting other vehicles in the black Ford F150 she was driving on Route 302 in Windham toward Raymond, according to the Cumberland County Sheriff’s Department.

 The vehicle was swerving between opposing traffic and the breakdown lane, police said.